How can we help?

 Know more about Apolipoprotein - A1

 An Apolipoprotein B/A1 Ratio test helps predict the risk of cardiovascular disease (CVD) in individuals at high risk, such as those who are obese, have a family history of heart disease, have high cholesterol, or have had similar health issues in the past.
-Apolipoprotein A1 is the primary protein associated with HDL cholesterol (good cholesterol) and its increased concentrations are associated with reduced risk of cardiovascular disease.
+Apolipoprotein A1 is the primary protein associated with HDL cholesterol (good cholesterol), and its increased concentrations are associated with a reduced risk of cardiovascular disease.
 Apolipoprotein B is the primary protein associated with LDL cholesterol (bad cholesterol) and other lipid molecules.
 An increase in LDL cholesterol is associated with increased risk of cardiovascular disease.
-Therefore, the Apolipoprotein B/A1 Ratio is a key marker of developing potential cardiovascular disease (CVD) or heart-related ailments.
+Therefore, an Apolipoprotein B/A1 Ratio test is a key marker of developing potential cardiovascular disease (CVD) or heart-related ailments.

 Know more about Apolipoprotein B/A1 Ratio

-A Serum Homocysteine measures your blood levels of homocysteine that serves in the body as an intermediate in the metabolism of methionine and cysteine.
+The Serum Homocysteine test measures your blood levels of homocysteine that serves in the body as an intermediate in the metabolism of methionine and cysteine.
 Methionine is an essential amino acid and antioxidant that synthesizes proteins.
 Cysteine is a nonessential amino acid synthesized from methionine.
 It reduces inflammation, increases communication between immune cells, and increases liver health.

 The human body generally has low levels of homocysteine.
 This is because our body uses vitamins B12, B6, and folic acid (also called folate or vitamin B9) to break down homocysteine rapidly, convert it into other compounds, and transport it to our body.
 However, high levels can damage blood vessels and increase the risk of heart attacks, damage to arteries, and brain stroke.